cosmos/ibc-go/docs/tutorials/02-channel-upgrades/02-setup-env.md

 jq --version
 ```

+At the moment of writing this tutorial, the version of `jq` used was 1.6.

 ## gm

 The [gaiad manager](https://github.com/informalsystems/gm) (`gm`) is a configurable command-line tool (CLI) that helps manage local gaiad networks.
 It can be used to easily and quickly run a local setup of multiple blockchains.
 Follow the installation steps [here](https://github.com/informalsystems/gm#how-to-run).